mindm3lts/Flex-Optimizer/README.md

 ## 🚀 Getting Started

-To run this application, you will need a Google Gemini API key.
+This application requires an API key from an AI provider to function.
+Setup is simple and requires no code changes.

-### Obtaining an API Key
+### Step 1: Get an API Key

+First, you need an API key.
+Google Gemini is supported out of the box.

 1. Go to [Google AI Studio](https://aistudio.google.com/).
 2. Sign in with your Google account.
 3. Click on **"Get API key"** and then **"Create API key in new project"**.
 4. Copy the generated API key.
-Keep it safe and do not share it publicly.
+Keep it safe.

-### Local Setup (Desktop)
+### Step 2: Local Setup (Desktop)

 1.  **Clone the repository:**
     ```bash